-Lisa Angel will be one of the ‘in conversation’ panelists of self-made local role models at the Prowess business bootcamp for women, being held in Norwich on 20 November 2014.
+Lisa Angel was one of the ‘in conversation’ panelists of self-made local role models at the first Prowess business bootcamp for women.
 Lisa started out working in her living room, customising clothes and jewellery with vintage finds.
 She quickly found an appreciative customer base and the business has grown to employ over 30 people and a turn-over of £2.2 million a year.
 Lisa is passionate about delivering unique products, providing excellent customer care and going the extra mile for both customers and staff.
 She shares her experience in this interview with Anne Francis.

 What led you to start Lisa Angel?